-The HRA will reimburse you for eligible Health Care Expenses to the extent that you have a positive balance in your HRA Account.
-If you have a claim under your PEBP medical plan or other health insurance plan, you should follow the claims procedure applicable to that plan, as described in the Master Plan Document or Summary Plan Description.
+The HRA will reimburse participants for eligible Health Care Expenses to the extent that they have a positive balance in their HRA Account.
+If participant have a claim under a PEBP medical plan or other health insurance plan, participants should follow the claims procedure applicable to that plan, as described in the Master Plan Document or Summary Plan Description.

-For claims associated with the HRA, you should file your claim for reimbursement as soon as possible after you have incurred the expense.
+For claims associated with the HRA, participants should file a claim for reimbursement as soon as possible after they have incurred the expense.
 All claims must be substantiated or verified as an eligible expense.
 Submitting claims can be done online, mobile app, or by mail.
 HSA Bank issues a debit card with the HRA which provides easy access to HRA dollars, especially at pharmacies and doctors' offices.